 As in the case of Intermediate and Collegiate studies a tuition is charged for the industrial studies.
-This tuition is indicated in connection with each industry.
+This tuition is given on page 17.

 When a student's labor in an industrial department becomes of sufficient value to merit compensation, he will be allowed for his work as may be agreed upon by the teacher of the department and the Business Manager.